mage-os/mirror-commerce-admin.en/help/merchandising-promotions/category-product-rules.md

     - `Less than`
     - `Less than or equal to`
     - `Contains`
->[!NOTE]
->
->The **Contains** operator now accepts multiple comma-separated values, evaluated as an OR match.
-A single rule row can therefore match any of several terms instead of just one.
 1. Enter the **[!UICONTROL Value]** that is to be matched.

    ![Add Condition to Category Rule](../catalog/assets/category-rule-create.png){width="500"}